ngojason9/Bike-Share-Haverford/README.md

 # Bike Share Program
 The Flask Web App streamlines the check-in/check-out process for Haverford Bike Share Program.

+*The web app is still in development and is not ready for deployment.
+Contribution to the app is appreciated.*

 ## Getting Started

 ### Introduction